Kollam Junction railway station

-Kollam Junction railway station (station code: QLN) is an NSG–2 category Indian railway station in Thiruvananthapuram railway division of Southern Railway zone.)
+Kollam Junction railway station (station code: QLN) is an NSG–2 category Indian railway station in Thiruvananthapuram railway division of Southern Railway zone.
 It is a junction station situated in the city of Kollam in Kerala, India.
 It is the second largest railway station in Kerala in terms of area and largest in terms of number of tracks and one of the oldest railway stations in the state.
 It is also the second busiest railway station in Kerala in terms of trains handled per day.
-World's third longest railway platform is situated at Kollam railway station.
+The world's third longest railway platform is situated at Kollam railway station.

 Kollam Junction lies on Kollam–Thiruvananthapuram trunk line.
 It is operated by the Southern Railway zone of the Indian Railways and comes under the Thiruvananthapuram railway division.
 The annual passenger ticket revenue of Kollam railway station is ₹103.07 crore and 23,048 is the daily ridership through this station.
 It is one among the few railway stations in Kerala having two terminals with ticket counter facility.
 Four express trains have been originating from Kollam Junction railway station to South Indian cities of Chennai, Visakhapatnam and Tirupati: Visakhapatnam–Kollam Express (weekly), Anantapuri Express (daily), Chennai Egmore–Kollam Junction Express (daily), and Kollam–Tirupati Express (weekly).